2024-2025 Student Mentors

 Madeline Berg

-My name is Madeline Berg, and I am currently a second-year student in the weekend program at the Wright Institute.
-I graduated from San Diego State University in 2017 with a degree in finance.
-After working in wealth management for over five years, I decided to pivot and follow my passion for mental health.
-The switch from finance to psychotherapy may seem unexpected, but for me, it is a natural progression of my desire to support others and hopefully make a meaningful impact on their lives.
+My name is Madeline, and I am currently a second-year student in the weekend program at the Wright Institute.
+After several years working in a different field, I decided to pivot and follow my passion for mental health.
+This felt like a natural progression of my desire to support others and hopefully make a meaningful impact on their lives.

 I had an amazing first year in the program and am eager to help new students adjust and get the most out of their experience, just as I did.
-I am always happy to offer support around career changes, becoming a student later in life, and balancing academics, work, and personal life.
-I also love discussing books, travel adventures, and all kinds of pets.
+I am always happy to offer support with career changes, becoming a student later in life, and balancing academics, work, and personal life.
 I look forward to connecting with you and supporting you in any way I can.

 Email: mberg@wi.edu